Mutable Queues

 Destructive Operations

-One could think of a slightly different version of transfer
+One could think of a slightly different version of transfer:

-when called.
+destructive_transfer, which invalidates src when called.
 In other words, the

-should be considered dirty, so it must not be used in the
+value of src should be considered dirty, so it must not be used in the

 rest of the program.
 Such use cases are frequent in system programming, like